Complaints

 Under the Building Act (Act), the Registrar, who is an Association employee, is responsible for managing and addressing complaints about:

-- providing false information to the Registrar in an application or annual report submitted under the Act.
+• a person providing false information to the Registrar in an application or annual report submitted pursuant to the Act.

 The Registrar may issue administrative penalties to individuals or local authorities based on the results of their investigation into complaints.